argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/docs/installation.md

 apiVersion: v1
 kind: ConfigMap
 metadata:
-  name: argo-rollouts-config # must be so name
+  name: argo-rollouts-config # must be named like this
   namespace: argo-rollouts # must be in this namespace
 data:
   trafficRouterPlugins: |-